 The player character, known unofficially as "the Stranger," discovers Atrus' lost book.
 When the Stranger opens the book and touches an animated image on the first page, they find themselves transported to the surreal island of Myst.
 The Stranger must explore the seemingly deserted island in search of clues regarding its former inhabitants and their purposes, ideally discovering a way back to their home on Earth in the process.

-Eventually the Stranger enters a small library containing several books, many of which have been burned and are no longer legible.
+Eventually the Stranger enters a small library containing several books, many of which have been burned to the point of illegibility.
 However, the library also holds two conspicuously-undamaged books - one red, one blue - that each appear to contain a person trapped inside.
 They are Sirrus and Achenar, a pair of brothers and the sons of Atrus.
 The books that have imprisoned Sirrus and Achenar are missing several of their pages, causing their animated Linking panels to become obscured by rolling static and making communication very difficult.
 By restoring the missing pages to both books, each brother's speech becomes clear enough to claim that the other betrayed both Atrus and himself, presenting the Stranger with the dilemma of whom to trust.
 The Stranger is tasked with finding the brothers' remaining pages in order to progress toward the game's conclusion.

 Continuing their investigation, the Stranger discovers several additional Linking books hidden throughout Myst Island behind a series of meticulously-constructed puzzles.
-Each book transports the Stranger to a different world known as an "Age", where they must solve each Age's resident puzzles before returning to Myst Island with either a red or blue page in hand.
+Each book transports the Stranger to a different world known as an "Age," where they must solve the Age's resident puzzles before returning to Myst Island with either a red or blue page in hand.
 The Stranger can uncover further clues as to what exactly happened on Myst along the way, including several journals and notes written by Atrus.
 A recorded holographic message addressed to his wife Catherine mentions Atrus' burned library on Myst, as well as his suspicions that one of his own sons is responsible for its destruction.